JuliaLang/www.julialang.org/blog/2024/09/juliacon-2025-announcement.md

 # JuliaCon Global 2025 and JuliaCon 2024 Wrap-Up

 ![Pittsburgh Skyline](/assets/blog/2024-JuliaCon/AdobeStock_50245829.jpeg)
-We’re happy to announce that JuliaCon Global 2025 will be held in Pittsburgh Pennsylvania, USA in the ==third week of July==!
-As we approach the conference next year we will make further announcements.
+#### We’re happy to announce that JuliaCon Global 2025 will be held in Pittsburgh Pennsylvania, USA July 21 - July 26!

 A few important date estimates for you: